November 17th is World COPD Awareness Day, a day designed to shine a spotlight on the disease and improve its care globally.

 The diaphragm is the main muscle of breathing.
 It is supposed to do most of the work of moving air out of the lungs.
 In people with COPD, however, the diaphragm is weaker and doesn’t function properly.

-As a result, other muscles, like those in the neck, shoulders and back, have to do its job.
+As a result other muscles like those in the neck, shoulders and back have to do their job.
 These muscles aren’t as effective as the diaphragm, which causes the breathing in sufferers of COPD to weaken further.

 Luckily, it is possible to strengthen the diaphragm muscle.
 Breathing exercises like the ones set out here can make the muscle stronger; this helps to improve the mechanics of breathing.
 This is good news for people with COPD, because people with stronger diaphragms cope better with the symptoms of the disease than those who have weaker ones.